JeremyTheModernist/mongo-next-serverless/README.md

 # The Backend Project Structure

-Next.js uses serverless functions for server functionality.
+Next.js uses serverless functions for server-side functionality.
 This means API routes can be created with Next.js.
 These functions run on demand, which means they run as stand alone instances.
 This is different than Express which provides one server for all API routes.

 ### pages/api